 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 Use this drug as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Take 30 minutes before the first meal of the day.
+- Take 30 minutes before a meal in the morning.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - Throw away the measuring device after 100 days.
 Use a new one.
 If you do not have a new measuring device, talk with your pharmacist.

 - Place the tip of the measuring device against the inside of the cheek.
 Slowly push the plunger to give the whole dose.
 Clean the measuring device after each use.